AdobeDocs/commerce-admin.en/help/content-design/page-setup.md

 |[!UICONTROL Display Demo Store Notice]|Store View|Controls the display of the demo store notice at the top of the page.
 Options: `Yes` / `No`|

 {style="table-layout:auto"}

->[!NOTE]
->
->Every JavaScript placed in the [!UICONTROL Scripts and Style Sheets] field must be whitelisted in the Content Security Policy (CSP) settings, otherwise it will not be executed on the Checkout pages.
-For more information, see [Content Security Policy](https://developer.adobe.com/commerce/php/development/security/content-security-policies).

 ## Header